Safe seat: Malaysia

+The northern, east coast, and rural constituencies have been safe seats for the Pan Malaysian Islamic Party (PAS) and Perikatan Nasional (PN).
+Especially in Kelantan, PAS has been in government since 1990 (7 consecutive terms).

+Pakatan Harapan, the senior coalition in the current government has been a dominant coalition in highly industrialized states, namely Penang, Selangor and Kuala Lumpur.
+Even prior to the 2008 elections which ended Barisan Nasional dominant over the country, PH and its predecessors performed well in these states despite never having a chance to rule over the states before.
+For Barisan Nasional, another major partner in the government, the southern states and Sabah are the safe seats for the coalition.
+During its dominant period, it also controlled Sarawak and west coast states.

+Sabah and Sarawak are safe states for their local parties, with Gabungan Rakyat Sabah and Gabungan Parti Sarawak governing the states with supermajority.
+For Sabah, despite being described as a swing state in the past, it has been consistently ruled by parties that once a part in BN.
+Prior to the 2018 elections, these states were described as 'fixed deposits' for BN as they won almost all seats there with a landslide.

 New Zealand

 In New Zealand, many rural electorates, and those based in wealthy suburban areas, notably the North Shore and eastern suburbs of Auckland, are considered safe seats for the National Party.
-An example of a safe National seat is Taranaki-King Country, currently held by Barbara Kuriger, who gained 68% of votes in the 2005 election, with only 16% of votes going to her Labour rival.
-By contrast, inner-city and poorer suburban electorates are safe Labour seats.
-For example, in 2020, the seat of Māngere was won by incumbent Labour MP William Sio with just under 74% of the vote, while his National rival won just under 12% of the vote.
+An example of a safe National seat is East Coast Bays, currently held by Erica Stanford, who gained 71.52% of votes in the 2023 election, with only 19% of votes going to her Labour rival.
+By contrast, inner-city and poorer suburban electorates such as those in South Auckland are typically safe Labour seats.
+For example, in 2023, the seat of Mangere was held by Labour list MP Lemauga Lydia Sosene with just under 60% of the vote, while her National rival won just under 20% of the vote even despite the nationwide Labour losses of that year.

 Historically, some seats thought to be safe have witnessed surprise upsets.
 Perhaps the most dramatic recent case was the 1996 election, in which the Maori seats, safe Labour seats for the previous 60 years, were all won by New Zealand First.
+Meanwhile, in the 2023 election, Labour lost many seats that they had held for decades prior such as Mount Roskill, Rongotai and Wellington Central.

 The adoption of proportional representation by New Zealand, beginning in 1996, has decreased the importance of winning votes in geographical electorates.
 It remains to be seen what long-term effect proportional representation will have on the safety of individual electorate seats.